VSchaepertoens/CHO_variants_glycoforms/README.md

 1 Quantification of the mAb subunits from the peak areas of UV-chromatograms

+[plot_subunits.R](plot_subunits.R) - Loads csv table with the subunits quantification and plots stacked barplot.
 -   Input: data/1_subunit_quantification/RelQuantIntact01.csv

--   Script: [plot_subunits.R](plot_subunits.R) - Loads csv table with the subunits quantification and plots stacked barplot.

 -   Output: Saves stacked barplot figure_8.png in the folder `figures/1_subunit_quantification`

 2 Quantification and hexose bias correction of N-glycans attached to the Fc region of the mAb